cxbb/RJJBot/README.md

 # RJJBot
 An experimental Telegram bot (just for fun)

 Create api-key.txt in the current folder and put your bot's API key inside.
-Copy offset.txt from the sample_config folder to the current folder.
+Copy offset.txt and restaurants.txt from the sample_config folder to the current folder.

 Telegram Bot API: https://core.telegram.org/bots/api